siddharth-maddali/Phaser/README.md

 ### This presentation, along with the Python modules, is available at:<br/>
 https://github.com/siddharth-maddali/Phaser

-# UPDATES

-   - Refactored to use Tensorflow 2.x (`master` branch), older code still available in `tensorflow-1.x` branch.
-       - Code base is much more compact.
-       - Works much faster than the 1.x module (1.x used to offer ~8x speedup compared to CPU, 2.x offers ~20x!)
-   - Only core libraries differ for CPU and GPU implementations.
-   - ER, HIO and SF are implemented with the same high-level plugins (implemented through mixins).
-   - Recipe strings now work on the GPU as well as CPU.

    # Introduction
    - Basic Python tutorial of module `Phaser` for BCDI phase retrieval.

    - Contains diffraction geometry modules for the 34-ID-C setup at the Advanced Photon Source.
-       - Can be adapted to other geometries, please open an issue/feature request if you need this done.
+       - Can be adapted to other geometries, please open an issue/feature request if you need this done for your beamline.

-   - Modular, much simpler to use and modify than currently used Matlab legacy code.
+   - Modular, much simpler to use and modify than existing Matlab legacy code.

    - Current dependencies (apart from standard modules like `time` and `functools`):
        - `numpy>=1.17.1` (linear algebra)